molpopgen/BigDataFormats/README.md

 3. Strictly speaking, the files are not portable between systems (unless special care is taken regarding the sizes of data types used in programs).
 However, the code to read/write them is portable.
 4. Because of points 1 and 2, errors in binary output can be tricky to track down.
 Hint:  do plain-text output first, then modify the code to output binary later.
 5. You may want to write your data out differently from how you'd write a plain-text file.
 More on this later.
+6. They are nowhere near as small as a compressed format like zlib/gz.

 ##What are we going to learn?